 Choose Paris Region helps you find the best international school for your children according to their age and spoken languages.
 Take a look at our mapping of Paris Region: International education in Paris Region.
 Our partner, Expat Communication, has also published a booklet to support families in their search by unveiling the different schooling opportunities available in Paris Region.
 Check it out!

-Do you need further practical advice to prepare your relocation in Paris Region?
+Do you need further information about education & schooling in Paris Region?
 Click here to download our guide.

 Choosing a school for your child is a big decision, but whichever one you choose, you can be sure that your child will receive a good education in Paris Region!